YUPO CORPORATION

 • The application of a coat of varnish is the most effective way to protect the ink surface and improve gloss.

-• In the case of oil-based offset printing (oxidative polymerization-type inks), coatings should be applied offline.
+• In the case of oil-based offset printing (oxidative polymerization-type inks), coatings should be applied off line.
 So as not to detract from the glossiness of the finished coating, limit the use of spray powder during printing as much as possible, or remove the powder from the printing surface prior to application of the UV varnish coating.

-Inline Aqueous Varnish Coating
+Inline Aqueous varnish coating

 • After the application of the varnish, use a drier with a long delivery and maximize air speed and pressure to ensure adequate drying.

-• Additionally, make any necessary adjustments to ensure that sheets of YUPO® is delivered at a temperature not exceeding 35°C. This will prevent blocking of the varnish.
+• Additionally, make any necessary adjustments to ensure that sheets of YUPO is delivered at a temperature not exceeding 35℃.
+This will prevent blocking of the varnish.

 • In addition to safeguarding the print surface, this type of varnish coating is also effective in reducing both the use of spray powder and any blocking trouble with the pile.